input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 For developers, the [DApp Store](https://iohk.io/en/blog/posts/2021/09/22/bringing-certified-dapps-to-cardano/) will provide a path to building product awareness and driving user adoption, plus a way to establish their DApps' legitimacy and build reputation.

 For end users, the dAppStore will be an on-ramp, the main touch point to a wide range of blockchain products, and a path to the discovery of new use cases and capabilities offered by DApps.
-The DApp Store will provide frictionless access to the ecosystem through an easy to use interface.
+The DApp Store will provide frictionless access to the ecosystem through an easy-to-use interface.
 End users will be equipped with all the information about DApp offerings, including the security assurance level of certified DApps, and usage statistics to help them make the right choices.

 ## Hard fork combinator

 Hard forks tend to be 'traumatic' events where a blockchain splits ('forks'), rendering the 'old' blockchain invalid, along with its transaction history, protocol, etc.

-The hard fork combinator is an IOG engineered, open-source technology that, rather than discarding the old data, combines two protocols into a single protocol.
+The hard fork combinator is an IOG-engineered, open-source technology that, rather than discarding the old data, combines two protocols into a single protocol.
 We call this a sequential combination of the two protocols because it runs the first protocol for a while and at some point, it switches over to the second.
 The current Cardano chain combines blocks of the following development phases: Byron, Shelley, Allegra, Mary, and Alonzo.
 After future transitions, it will also combine Goguen, Basho, and Voltaire blocks - all as a single property.

 We have successfully used this technology for all the hard forks that Cardano has undergone (except for the first one, where Cardano switched from Ouroboros Classic to Ouroboros BFT.)